Johnny123422/Proiect_robotica/README.md

 Mobility: Powered by four motors, the robot has wheels for smooth movement.

+# Current State of Software Implementation
+The project is functional and includes:

+### Ultrasonic Sensor:
+Used to measure the distance to obstacles.
+### Servo Motor:
+Redirects the ultrasonic sensor to measure distances on the left and right sides.
+### DC Motors:
+Controlled via the AFMotor library to ensure smooth movement of the robot.
+### Obstacle Avoidance Algorithm:
+Detects obstacles and decides the optimal avoidance direction (left or right) based on measured distances.
+Software validation was performed through tests on actual hardware.

 # Hardware Design
 ## Components Used
 ### Arduino Board: